 This will give you a good idea of how much you will make after graduation.

-What’s the long-term career outlook for programmer analysts in canada?
+What’s the career outlook for programmer analysts in canada?

 Demand for programmer analysts isn’t expected to die out any time soon.
 Given our escalating reliance on computer and software systems, experts predict long-term growth in this industry.